 - OIG reports relating to CLIA;

 - Guidance for Coordination of CLIA Activities Among CMS Central Office, CMS Regional Offices, State Agencies (including State with Licensure Requirements), Accreditation Organizations and States with CMS Approved State Laboratory Programs is contained in the Partners in Laboratory Oversight download;

 - Information on alternative (non-traditional) laboratory is contained in the Special Alert download;

 - Identifying Best Practices in Laboratory Medicine - a Battelle Project for the Centers for Disease Control and Prevention (CDC);

 - FDA Safety Tip for laboratories on how workload should be calculated when using currently FDA-approved semi-automated gynecologic cytology screening devices.

-To report a complaint about a laboratory, contact the appropriate State Agency that is found on the State Agency & Regional Office CLIA Contacts page located in the left navigation bar in this section.
+To report a complaint about a laboratory, contact the appropriate State Agency that is found on the State Agency & Regional Office CLIA Contacts page located in the left-hand navigation pane in this section.